SN 2024bfu, SN 2025qe, and the early light curves of type Iax supernovae: Early light curves

 Based on rise time measurements of a literature sample of SNe~Iax, \cite{15h} suggested the possibility of a correlation between peak absolute magnitude and rise time in the $r$/$R$-bands, with brighter SNe~Iax typically taking longer to reach maximum.
-We investigate the possibility and significance of such a correlation among our SNe~Iax, again by randomly sampling the population and posteriors.
-From this, we find a median Spearman correlation coefficient of $-$0.60 for the ZTF $r$-band, indicating a strong correlation.
+We investigate the possibility and significance of such a correlation among our SNe~Iax by randomly sampling the population and posteriors 10\,000 times.
+From this we find a median Spearman correlation coefficient of $-$0.64 for the ZTF $r$-band, indicating a strong correlation.
 This is comparable to the correlation coefficients found by \cite{15h} ($\sim$ $-$0.5 -- $-$0.7 depending on which objects are included).
-Unfortunately however, the small sample size (6 SNe~Iax cf. 12 in \citealt{15h}) and relatively large measurement uncertainties mean that this is not statistically significant (median $p$-value 0.21 cf. $\sim$0.02 -- 0.08 in \citealt{15h}).
-We perform the same test for the other bands shown in Fig.~\ref{fig:abs_mag_vs_rise_time} and find similar correlations with varying strengths ($\sim$$-$0.3 -- $-$0.5), but in all cases with low significance.
-Considering all bands together however, we find median Spearman correlation coefficients and $p$-values of $-$0.53 and $\textless$0.01, respectively.
+Unfortunately however, the smaller sample size (7 SNe~Iax cf. 12 in \citealt{15h}) and relatively large measurement uncertainties mean that this is less statistically significant (median $p$-value 0.12 cf. $\sim$0.02 -- 0.08 in \citealt{15h}).
+We perform the same test for the ZTF $g$- and ATLAS $o$-bands and find similar correlations ($\sim$$-$0.50 and $-$0.43, respectively), but again with low significance.
+We note that the ATLAS $c$- and GOTO $L$-band samples contain only two SNe~Iax.
 Our results therefore generally support the correlation reported by \cite{15h}, but larger samples and more precise rise time measurements are needed.
 We find no similar correlations between peak magnitude and rise time among SNe~Ia in any band (correlation coefficients $\sim$0), but we note that our SNe~Ia sample does not include fainter sub-types such as 91bg-like SNe.
 We also note that our SNe~Iax sample is heavily skewed towards the brighter end of the distribution, with only two SNe in our sample having peak magnitudes fainter than $-$16.5 (compared to approximately half in \citealt{15h}).
 Given that these bright SNe~Iax tend to have longer rise times, this will also bias our rise time distributions and therefore impact whether SNe~Iax are statistically different as a whole compared to normal SNe~Ia.
 A more representative distribution of SNe~Iax may show larger differences between the two populations.